diarrasscyber/diarrassouba.yacouba/projects/2.configuring-monitoring-and-analyzing-windows-logs/SNORT Logging Detection & Analysis.md

 # 5️⃣ Add Detection Rules in Snort

-Navigate to the rules directory:cd /etc/snort/rules
+-Navigate to the rules directory:cd /etc/snort/rules
-Edit the local.rules file:sudo nano /etc/snort/rules/local.rules

 **Add the following detection rules:**
 # ICMP attempt on Windows Server 2019
 alert icmp any any -> 192.168.103.19 any (msg:"ICMP connection attempt"; itype:8; sid:100001; rev:1;)